SharafatKarim/ansi-c-balagurusamy-exercise/README.md

 - [sadman](solutions/sadman/8/1.c)
 - [sharafat](solutions/sharafat/8/1.c)

-2. The daily maximum temperatures recorded in 10 cities during the month of January (for all 31 days) have been tabulated as follows:
+2. The daily maximum temperatures recorded in 10 cities during the month of January (for all 31 days) have been tabulated.
 Write a program to read the table elements into a two-dimensional array temperature , and to find the city and day corresponding to
 ```
 (a) the highest temperature and